awsdocs/aws-config-developer-guide/doc_source/s3-bucket-versioning-enabled.md

 # s3\-bucket\-versioning\-enabled<a name="s3-bucket-versioning-enabled"></a>

-Checks whether versioning is enabled for your S3 buckets\.
+Checks if versioning is enabled for your S3 buckets\.
+Optionally, the rule checks if MFA delete is enabled for your S3 buckets\.

 **Identifier:** S3\_BUCKET\_VERSIONING\_ENABLED